ranjithkumar404/zidio1/README.md

 - `GET /api/tasks/:userId` - Fetch tasks assigned to a specific user
 - `PUT /api/tasks/:id` - Update task details
 - `DELETE /api/tasks/:id` - Delete a task (admin only)
+- `POST /api/tasks/:id/comments` - Add a comment to a task

 ## Usage
 1. Register as an admin or user.
 2. Admin assigns tasks to users.
 3. Users can complete their assigned tasks.
 4. Admins can manage tasks and users.
+5. Users will see a friendly message when no tasks are assigned yet.